rainbowdashlabs/chojodev/docs/blog/posts/minecraft_main_class.md

 ## I don't have a domain

 That is not a problem.
-You probably have a GitHub account already and if not I strongly recommend to make one.
+You probably have a GitHub or GitLab account already and if not I strongly recommend to make one.
 We use domains because we know that only we use it (ideally).
-So everything you need is something unique that is bound to you, which is the case when you have a GitHub account.
+So everything you need is something unique that is bound to you, which is the case when you have a GitHub or GitLab account.
-In that case you can use `io.github.username` as your namespace.
+In that case you can use `io.github.username` or `io.gitlab.username` as your namespace.
 You can even use this namespace for publishing to maven central!

 ## Conclusion